Session 7: The Deuteronomistic History Part 2

 There is a repeating pattern to the stories in the book of Judges:

 - Israel disobeys God

 - Israel cries out to God

 - Israel defeats the Canaanites.

 What do you think this pattern is emphasizing?
 Do you think all the violence in these stories is necessary?

-Make a note for discussion on the Study Day
+Make a note for discussion in you reflective learning journal

 As noted above, Violence in the Hebrew Bible/Old Testament is one of the things modern readers find very difficult so it is necessary to consider why it is there.
 One explanation for this is known as Hagiographic (the writing of holy history) Hyperbole (exaggeration):

 Download a summary of the theology of the book of Judges from the Resources section below.